cloud-777-boy/yesyes/replit.md

 ## How to Play

-### Singleplayer
-1. Click "SINGLEPLAYER" on the main menu
-2. Game starts immediately with AI/physics simulation

-### Multiplayer
+### Multiplayer Only
-1. Click "MULTIPLAYER" on the main menu
+1. Click "PLAY" on the main menu
 2. WebSocket URL is automatically configured
 3. Click "CONNECT" to join the server
-4. Play with other connected players
+4. Play with other connected players (up to 64)

 ### Controls
 - **Mouse**: Aim and shoot spells